grafana/k6-docs/src/data/markdown/translated-guides/en/04 Test authoring/02 Recording a session/01 Browser recorder.md

 For more about running k6, refer to the [Running k6 guide](/get-started/running-k6).

-## Having trouble?
+## Trouble?
 Try the HAR converter

-Some users have reported `413` errors trying to upload long recordings.
+Some users have reported `413` errors when they try to upload long recordings.
-In these cases, the easiest fix is to use the [HAR converter](/test-authoring/recording-a-session/har-converter/), which powers the browser recorder.

-The HAR converter creates a k6 script from the HTTP requests included in a HAR file.
+In these cases, the easiest fix is to use the [HAR converter](/test-authoring/recording-a-session/har-converter/), which creates a k6 script from the HTTP requests included in a HAR file (it also powers the browser recorder).

 Besides avoiding the `413` error, the HAR converter catches some edge-case behavior that the browser recorder won't.